 - You can print the document out and rescan it, adjusting the scan settings.
 The ideal resolution for the document is 200 DPI, and it should be scanned in black and white.
 This will prevent your scanner from picking up too much information and creating too large of a file size.

-- If you do not have Adobe Acrobat you can also use smallpdf.com or https://www.easepdf.com/compress-pdf/ to reduce the size of your document.
-This site will have you upload the document you want compressed, compress it, then provide a download for the new compressed document.
-The site is free but will only allow 2 documents per hour before requesting payment.
+- If you are unable to use Adobe Acrobat you can also use third-party programs such as https://www.ilovepdf.com or https://www.easepdf.com/compress-pdf/ to reduce the size of your document.
+These sites will have you upload the document you want compressed, compress it, then provide a download for the new compressed document.

 If the document is still too large after you have compressed the file, you will need to split the document into multiple parts.
 It is recommended that you contact the court you are filing into to see how they would like it split.